Avoid Dehydration This Summer: Your Digestive Tract Will Thank You!

 3. Bloating and nausea:

-likely related to overeating.
+Likely related to overeating.
 Thirst usually occurs when people are 1-2 percent dehydrated.
 It can masquerade as hunger and the body doesn’t know the difference.
 Avoid the confusion by drinking water before it is mealtime.
-You’ll also feel fuller so you won’t end up eating a lot of food which can lead to bloating and nausea.
+You’ll also feel fuller so you won’t end up eating a lot of food, which can lead to bloating and nausea.

 4. Bad breath:

-dehydration leads to decreased saliva production, leading to a medical condition called halitosis (bad breath).
+Dehydration leads to decreased saliva production, leading to a medical condition called halitosis (bad breath).
 The decrease in saliva production may also cause the sensation of “food getting stuck in your throat” (dysphagia)

 Although dehydration is a leading cause of hospital visits for seniors, it affects people of all ages.
 The recommendation for water intake depends on a variety of factors including diet, lifestyle, and activity levels.
 A general rule of thumb for adults is to aim for at least half one’s body weight in ounces of water daily.
 Athletes and individuals managing diabetes or kidney disease, among other chronic illnesses, should consult their primary care provider to determine appropriate daily water intake.